aws-development/container-signing-cosign-poc/README.md

-# this repository hosts code for signing container images using cosign and pushing it to the AWS ECR.
+# this repository hosts the code for signing container images using cosign and pushing it to the AWS ECR.